thehilker/tylerhilker/README.md

 **Collect the dots; connect the dots** is a simple phrase to remind myself that both mindsets are required for great work.

 **Organizational Overhead** is the cost of working in or with any organization.
 Politics, processes, systems, technology, etc.

+**Distribution multiplies distribution** means that as a product adds users, it will field exponentially more and a broader variety of requests to meet the needs of said users.

 **///**